Latitude 64 Pure Review for Confident Putts and Laser Lines

 Who Should Put With A Pure

 Beginners enjoy immediate accuracy because the disc does not fight the angle.
-Intermediates get a tidy circle putter and a laser for 60 to 200 feet.
+Intermediates get a tidy circle putter and a laser from 60 to 200 feet.
 Pros use it for touchy woods golf and layups that must sit.
 If you want the best disc golf putter for straight lines, the Pure deserves a test throw.

 This disc golf putter review reflects rounds in mixed wind, wooded lanes, and open greens.
 The takeaways stayed the same, straight flight, predictable fade, comfy grip.